These disorders often result from conditions that cause the atria to enlarge.

 Slowing the heart rate

 Restoring normal heart rhythm

 Treatment of atrial fibrillation or atrial flutter is designed to control the rate at which the ventricles contract, to restore the normal rhythm of the heart, and to treat the disorder causing the arrhythmia.
 Drugs to prevent the formation of blood clots and emboli (anticoagulants or aspirin) are usually given.

 Treatment of the underlying disorder is important but does not always alleviate atrial arrhythmias.
 However, treatment of an overactive thyroid gland or surgery to correct a heart valve disorder or a birth defect of the heart may help.

 Usually, the first step in treating atrial fibrillation or atrial flutter is to slow the beating of the ventricles so that the heart pumps blood more efficiently.
 Usually, drugs can slow the ventricle.
-Often, the first drug tried is a calcium channel blocker, such as diltiazem or verapamil, which may slow the conduction of impulses to the ventricles (see Table: Some Drugs Used to Treat Arrhythmias).
+Often, the first drug tried is a calcium channel blocker, such as diltiazem or verapamil, which may slow the conduction of impulses to the ventricles (see table Some Drugs Used to Treat Arrhythmias Some Drugs Used to Treat Arrhythmias ).
 A beta-blocker, such as propranolol or atenolol, may be used.
 For people who have heart failure, digoxin may be used.